Thannlors/my_counter_app/README.md

 ## Tasks To Do

 - Please add the "decrement" function into the Motoko code and the frontend code to allow click the `Decrement` button to decrease the counter.
-- My ICP Account Principal ID: [              thann-lors                      ]
+- My ICP Account Principal ID: [         dfx identity use <identity_Thannlors>                          ]
-- My ICP Ledger Account ID: [    Bsr160081                                   ]
+- My ICP Ledger Account ID: [         dfx ledger account-bsr160081                      ]

 ## Get Started